Stelllarce/LZW-Compressing/README.md

 - [Another article about LZW compression](https://www.techtarget.com/whatis/definition/LZW-compression)
 - [Idea for cmake config to run the bash script](https://stackoverflow.com/questions/25687890/running-a-bash-command-via-cmake)
 - [Idea to use std::filesystem to traverse directories](https://stackoverflow.com/questions/67273/how-do-you-iterate-through-every-file-directory-recursively-in-standard-c)
-- [Idea to use std::filesystems to create direcotries]